-While some things have changed – the location is now at Head Lane, the entry fee is an exorbitant $5, and the event now goes by the moniker “Augúst Road Race, Montana’s Second Oldest Footrace” – much has remained the same:
+While some things have changed – the location is at the beautiful new Ten Mile Park Trails, the entry fee is up to (a still affordable) $10, and the event now goes by the moniker “Augúst Trail Race, Montana’s Second Oldest Footrace” – much has remained the same:

 The race still brings together runners of varying ages and abilities, all looking for a late-summer speed check and a friendly contest against each other and the clock.
-Runners still receive their starting instructions from the legendary Bill Gilbert.
-The proceeds still support the high school cross country programs.
+And the proceeds still support local high school cross-country programs.

 The 51st Augúst will take place Thursday August 16, 2018 at 7:00 PM.

 Race day registration only (opens at 6:15 PM, near the starting line at the Spring Meadow Resources pavilion).